Loomis, Sayles & Company

 US DOLLAR VIEW

-Our Anticipated Strategy: We are neutral to slightly underweight USD for now.
+Our Anticipated Strategy: Neutral to slightly underweight USD

 DEVELOPED

 Our Current View: Eurozone economies still stagnating with soft manufacturing and global trade.
-Vulnerability to a weak China poses a risk as well, in our view.
+We believe vulnerability to a weak China poses a risk as well.

-In the UK, economic momentum along with the Labour party's commanding victory in the UK general election we believe may serve as positive catalysts for capital flows.
+In the UK, economic momentum along with the Labour party's commanding victory in the UK general election may serve as positive catalysts for capital flows, in our view.

 EMERGING

-Our Anticipated Strategy: We are overweight BRL (cheap valuations, supportive external flows), although reduced from earlier in the year.
+Our Anticipated Strategy: Overweight BRL (cheap valuations, supportive external flows)

 Yield Curves